NiklasRosenstein/slap/docs/content/commands/check.md

 ### `log`

-The `ChangelogConsistencyCheck` checks if the changelogs managed by Clap are in order.
+The `ChangelogConsistencyCheck` checks if the changelogs managed by Slap are in order.

 #### Check `log:validate`

-Checks if all structured changelog files managed by Clap can be loaded and are valid.
+Checks if all structured changelog files managed by Slap can be loaded and are valid.

 ---